 We are aware that according to the Education Act 1996 we must provide RE for all registered pupils, and we acknowledge that parents/carers have the right to withdraw their child/ren wholly or partly from RE without providing a reason.

-Firle C of E Primary School is Church of England controlled, a requirement of which is that Religious Education (RE) is taught according to the locally agreed syllabus, the "East Sussex Agreed Syllabus 2011".
-We implement the broad framework set out in this document using the plans provided as a starting point, and developing and adapting the plans to meet the needs of our pupils and to ensure teaching is engaging and effective.
-We also take note of advice provided by the Diocese of Chichester on RE in Anglican schools- Excellence and Distinctiveness.
+Firle C of E Primary School is Church of England controlled, a requirement of which is that Religious Education (RE) is taught according to the locally agreed syllabus, the 'East Sussex Agreed Syllabus 2017'.
+We enrich this syllabus through 'Understanding Christianity' resources, developing and adapting plans and resources through an enquiry based approach to enable pupils to develop the knowledge, skills and understanding required

 In providing the children with a strong foundation in Christianity, we aim to give them a sense of the distinctive character that the Anglican tradition provides.
-This will emerge through discrete RE teaching and learning, the use of the local church for visits, links with our daily worship, visits by the vicar and awareness of the liturgical calendar.
+This will emerge through discrete RE teaching and learning, the use of the local church for visits, links with our daily worship, visits by local religious leaders and groups and awareness of the liturgical calendar.

+Laughton Community Primary School also follows the agreed syllabus and the planning for teaching of RE is led by the RE subject lead across both schools.
+The community Church is visited to support the curriculum and to celebrate some key Christian festivals.